mpanunto/WildCAD_Alert_System/README.md

-2) Setup your "FieldOfficeBoundaries" feature class -Follow the same schema as the provided dataset -Don't change the filename of the GDB or feature class
+2) Setup your "FieldOfficeBoundaries" feature class -Follow the same schema as the provided dataset
+   -DO NOT change the filename of the GDB or feature class

 4) Setup your "WildCAD_Alert_Emails.xlsx"